Five Best Practices to Globalize Your School

-For decades, national, state and local commissions have called on education leaders to implement a more comprehensive portrait of a college- and career-ready graduate that incorporates the 4 Cs (Communication, Collaboration, Creativity, Critical Thinking).
+For decades, national, state, and local commissions have called on education leaders to implement a more comprehensive portrait of a career-ready graduate that incorporates the four C’s: communication, collaboration, creativity, and critical thinking.

-Recently, that portrait also includes global competence, which is best represented by the Partnership for 21st Century Learning’s Framework for State Action on Global Education.
-The combination of both these approaches stand as a model for what it means to be a well-prepared graduate in today’s rapidly changing, interconnected society.
+Recently, that portrait also includes global competence, which supports students as they become global leaders.
+The combination of both these approaches stands as a model for what it means to be a well-prepared graduate in today’s rapidly changing, interconnected society.

-If these global learning opportunities are core to being college- and career-ready, why are they not offered widely in K–12 classrooms?
-And how do we provide global learning to more K–12 classrooms to equitably prepare all students?
+If these global learning opportunities are core to being career-ready, why are they not offered widely in K–12 classrooms?
+And how do we develop school-wide global initiatives that can provide global learning to more K–12 classrooms to equitably prepare all students?
 Here are some real examples to follow.

-Global-ready teachers are vital to the development of global-ready students, schools and districts.
-Online professional development (PD) programs offer schools a way to provide teachers continuous learning opportunities, including developing their own global competencies.
+Global-ready teachers are vital to the development of global-ready students, schools, and districts.
+Online professional development offers schools a way to provide teachers continuous learning opportunities, including developing their own global competencies.

 The importance of technology cannot be overstated – it keeps costs down and increases scalability.
 Global schools can begin completely online.
 This allows traditional, site-based training, curriculum resource design, and delivery to be more cost-effective.
 Technology also plays a large role in both the classroom and professional development programs.
 Effective incorporation of technology supports inquiry, collaborative and active learning, and is integral in student-led classrooms.

-For global education to be successfully implemented into any school, it is critical that global concepts are incorporated into what teachers are already doing.
-Global education is a context through which all teaching and learning can and should occur.
+For global education to be successfully implemented in any school, it is critical that administrators collectively lead the school community with a unified global focus.
+Global education is a framework through which all teaching and learning can and should occur.
+Moreover, global concepts can be incorporated into what teachers are already doing.

-By infusing global themes throughout the curriculum, using an inquiry-based instructional framework, developing global-ready teachers and ensuring access for all students, we can create educational environments that encourage student creativity, innovation and equitable opportunities.
+By infusing global themes throughout the curriculum, using inquiry-based instructional practices, developing global-ready teachers, and ensuring access for all students, we can create educational environments that open the world to our students.